jdeluyck/kcoreorg-website/_posts/2007/2007-08-09-uhm-thanks-ctg.md

   - Work
 format: gallery
 ---
-I know some companies are thankful when an employee chooses to work for them (like I did &#8211; choosing to go work for CTG)&#8230; but it&#8217;s a first that the employer actually sends flowers to your home address with a thank you note :P
+I know some companies are thankful when an employee chooses to work for them (like I did - choosing to go work for CTG)... but it's a first that the employer actually sends flowers to your home address with a thank you note :P

 <table>
   <tr>